Assault Offences in Victoria

-Crimes of assault are one of the most serious, and common, offences committed against the person in Victoria.
-They are dealt with in the Crimes Act 1958 and the Summary Offences Act 1966.
-Different offences, and penalties, apply depending on the seriousness of the assault.
-The elements of the offence that must be proved by the Crown may also differ.
-These offences include:
+Assaults are one of the most serious, and common, categories of offence committed in Victoria.
+Assault offences are contained in the Crimes Act 1958 and the Summary Offences Act 1966.
+Different offences, and penalties, apply depending on how the assault occurred and what injuries were sustained.
+This article deals with assault offences in Victoria.

 - common assault (section 23 of the Summary Offences Act and the common law);